 Recent News

-A local Purple Heart recipient has been chosen to be one of the nation’s 2026 Purple Heart Patriot Project honorees.
-U.S. Army Sergeant First Class (SFC) John Clipp, of Elgin, will represent his fellow Purple Heart heroes as Oklahoma’s representative at the multi-day tribute to the courage and sacrifice of America’s combat wounded.
+U.S. Army Specialist 4 (SP4) John Alberghini will represent his fellow Purple Heart heroes as Connecticut’s representative at the multi-day tribute to the courage and sacrifice of America’s combat wounded.

-A local Purple Heart recipient has been selected as one of the nation’s 2026 Purple Heart Patriot Project honorees.
-U.S. Army Staff Sgt.
-George Bates will represent New York during the multi-day tribute honoring America’s combat wounded.
+A local Purple Heart recipient has been chosen as one of the nation’s 2026 Purple Heart Patriot Project honorees.
+U.S. Army Lt.
+Col. Albert Guarnieri Jr. will represent his fellow Purple Heart recipients as Rhode Island’s representative at the multiday tribute to the courage and sacrifice of America’s combat wounded.

 Upcoming Events